-Voluntary standards in financial reporting, corporate governance, corporate social responsibility and other areas of finance, economics, management and law have been spreading at an increasing rate in recent years.
-Investors have an expectation that firms and funds take extra care to follow best practices, and best practices are increasingly voluntary standards that go above and beyond that which is required by law.
-Even regulators are aware of this fact: recent regulatory reforms such as the Dodd-Frank Act encourage and incentivize voluntary reporting that goes above the minimum standards required by law.
-Studies on the topic show, among other things, that voluntary adoption of international standards help accessing foreign investors and thereby reducing home biases in mutual fund investments (Covring et al., 2007) and enables corporations to obtain loans at preferential terms (Kim et al., 2010).
+Voluntary standards in financial reporting, corporate governance, corporate social responsibility, and other areas of accounting, economics, finance, and law have been spreading at an increasing rate in recent years.
+Investors expect firms and funds to take extra care to follow best practices, and best practices are increasingly voluntary standards that go above and beyond those required by law.
+Recent regulatory reforms such as the Dodd-Frank Act encourage and incentivize voluntary reporting that goes above the minimum standards required by law.
+Studies on the topic show, among other things, that the voluntary adoption of international standards helps access foreign investors and thereby reduces home biases in mutual fund investments (Covrig et al., 2007) and enables corporations to obtain loans at preferential terms (Kim et al., 2010).

-A fundamental question that is raised by the rapid spread of voluntary standards is where exactly do these standards spread to?
-In particular, do voluntary standards spread to countries with good legal systems such that the standard is a complement with the higher minimum standard set by law?
+A fundamental question raised by the rapid spread of voluntary standards is where exactly do these standards spread?
+In particular, do voluntary standards spread to countries with good legal systems such that the standard is a complement to the higher minimum standard set by law?
 Or do voluntary standards spread to countries with poor legal systems such that the standard is a substitute for the absence of sufficient legal protections?

-The question regarding where voluntary standards are more likely to be adopted is an important one for a variety of reasons, two of which are perhaps most important.
-First, there is a massive literature in law, economics and finance that ranks countries based on various indices of legal standards around the world (spurred on by seminal work such as La Porta et al., 1998).
-If voluntary standards in governance are positively correlated with legal standards then we would expect the importance of legal standards in stimulating better governance and economic efficient outcomes to be understated.
-Conversely, if voluntary standards in governance are negatively correlated with legal standards then the importance of international differences in legal standards would diminish as voluntary standards become more widely adopted.
-Second, by understanding how voluntary standards spread, policymakers can better design mechanisms to encourage the spread of standards, and investors can make decisions to better take advantage of the adoption of standards.
+The question regarding where voluntary standards are more likely to be adopted is important for a variety of reasons, particularly two of them.
+First, there is a vast literature in accounting, law, economics, finance and law that ranks countries based on various indices of legal standards around the world (spurred on by seminal work such as that of La Porta et al., 1998).
+If voluntary standards in governance are positively correlated with legal standards, then we would expect the importance of legal standards in stimulating better governance and economic efficient outcomes to be understated.
+Conversely, if voluntary standards in governance are negatively correlated with legal standards, then the importance of international differences in legal standards would diminish as voluntary standards become more widely adopted.
+Second, by understanding how voluntary standards spread, policymakers can better design mechanisms to encourage the spread of standards and investors can make better decisions to take advantage of the adoption of standards.